emilyyzhangg/Closet-App/README.md

 - As a user, I want to be able to load my closet with all of my saved clothing
 - As a user, I want to be able to save all my saved outfits
 - As a user, I want to be able to load all my saved outfits

+##Phase 4: Task 2
+Chosen Option: Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.
+- Robust class = Closet
+- Robust methods = changeItemName, changeItemColour, changeItemCategory, getItemFromName